 Trends In America’s Self-Storage Industry Still Look Strong

 In the first quarter of 2017, national vacancies rose by 40 basis points—putting the overall occupancy rate at 89.3%.
-The moderate downshift can be attributed to mounting supply pressures, with new constructions starting to show its impact on the occupancy rate.
+The slight downward trend can be attributed to mounting supply pressures, with new constructions starting to show its impact on the occupancy rate.
 Luckily, demand is maintaining its upward trajectory, adding a nice support floor.
-Positive demographic trends—including strong population growth, rising incomes, downsizing of baby boomers, and emergence of millennial households—is stroking demand for storage space.
+Positive demographic trends—including strong population growth, rising incomes, downsizing of baby boomers, and emergence of millennial households—is stroking demand for self-storage space.

 The West region saw the strongest year-over-year rent growth for 10x10 non-climate controlled properties at around 4.1%, with the Midwest and South Atlantic trailing behind at 1.7% each.
 Self-storage industry professionals looking to achieve continued growth can best position themselves to do so by getting creative and offering more services.

 According to the latest U-Haul migration trends report, Texas ranks number one in arrivals of one-way U-Haul rental trucks for 2016.
 U-Haul truck rentals in the state rose 4% year-over-year, while departures held steady.
 Rounding out the top 10 were Florida, Minnesota, Wisconsin, Missouri, Maine, Idaho, Louisiana, Vermont, and Arkansas.